- Gartner proposes it has no bias, and their massive revenues from vendors do not impact their Magic Quadrant ratings.

 Notice what we are focusing on in this MQ.

-Gartner places Oracle ERP Cloud, which is a vendor with a very lowly regarded cloud offering as the only vendor with an offering the Leader quadrant.
+Gartner places Oracle ERP Cloud, a vendor with a very lowly regarded cloud offering, as the only vendor with an offering in the Leader quadrant.

 Naturally, Oracle has a lot of money to give Gartner.
 However, Oracle’s acquisition NetSuite, which is cloud-native and built its business in the cloud before the acquisition, is rated lower than Oracle ERP Cloud with far higher ability to execute, even though Oracle ERP Cloud has very few live instances, and NetSuite has a large number of live instances.

 “Ability to Execute” apparently has nothing to do with the vendors’ previous history of executing.
 However, how can that be considered to be true?

 It should also be mentioned that we can only perform a mathematical analysis of the vendors listed in each MQ.
 However, what is also very much worth observing is Gartner’s vendors not include in its MQs.
 For example, in the cloud ERP category, our highest-rated vendor in ERPNext.

 However, ERPNext is not even listed in this MQ.
 And as we cover in the article, Can Anyone Make Sense of the ODMS Magic Quadrant?

 Gartner has a strong bias against any vendor that cannot pay them.